Home » Holidays Seasonal » Christmas Stocking Shelf

 Because attaching the board to the edge of the valance will be challenging, I pre-started all of my screws into the holes.

 Insert a screw on each end of the Christmas Stocking Shelf, then proceed to secure all of the screws.
-If you would like to see how I would do this with my Kreg Jig, read my article entitled Easy Cabinet Door Projects.
+To see how I would do this with my Kreg Jig, read my Easy Cabinet Door Projects article.
 Using the pocket hole screws, the joint is hidden on the back of the shelf instead of being visible on the top of the shelf as this one is.

 More Necessary Sanding